-- The Applicant's Current Occupation is at a Skill Level below the Nominated Occupation, as can best be ascertained from the ANZSCO codes included in the Application Form and/or the Applicant's stated Current Occupation(s); - The Applicant's visa subclass is on the list of eligible visa subclasses for Pilot 3; - The Applicant's residential postcode is an Australian postcode; and - The Applicant has signed the relevant declarations and agreements in the Application Form.
+- The Applicant received a suitable Skills Assessment in a Priority Occupation from the Contracted Assessing Authority on or after 1 January 2012 and the Applicant has held it for a minimum of 12 months; - The Applicant's Current Occupation is at a Skill Level below the Nominated Occupation, Assessing Authorities may use their own discretion, including the use of ANZSCO codes, to determine whether an applicant is working below their skill level. - The Applicant's visa subclass is on the list of eligible visa subclasses for Pilot 3; - The Applicant's residential postcode is an Australian postcode; and - The Applicant has signed the relevant declarations and agreements in the Application Form.